LucienIV/UFOs/README.md

 ![image](https://user-images.githubusercontent.com/92831138/152599919-3494eec3-f17e-4d9d-80dd-772752ba780d.png)

 Entering information into any of these boxes and then clicking anywhere else on the webpage will filter the data and only return matching results.
-For instance a search for sightings on 1/4/2010 in California will initially return three results, but further filtering this by specifying the city of San Pablo will return return one specific result.
+For instance a search for sightings on 1/4/2010 in California will initially return three results, but further filtering this by specifying the city of San Pablo will return one specific result.

 ![image](https://user-images.githubusercontent.com/92831138/152600158-86939dc6-dc5e-482b-a023-5c6f22d5a6ae.png)